SAP-samples/btp-msteams-extend-workflow/tutorial/Azure-Private-Cloud-PrivateLink/README.md

 Now you will use the newly created system userid & the Trusted Provider to register an OAuth 2.0 client.

     You also need to provide read authorization for the OData service 'API_PURCHASEREQ_PROCESS_SRV' to the newly created user.
-    >Note: Providing authorization here will help in setting up the BTP destination in the upcoming steps.
+    >Note: Providing authorization here will help in setting up the SAP BTP destination in the upcoming steps.

     a.
 Open **PFCG** transacation, provide a role name and click **Create Single Role**.<br>
 ![Single Role](./images/Create%20PFCG%20role.png)